Is a Corporate Seal Required For an LLC? (Answered)

 A corporate seal, also known as a company seal or company stamp, is an embossed emblem used by a company to authenticate the company's important documents.
-The corporate seal can be sealed (imprinted) or unsealed (stamped).

 Why Should I Get a Corporate Seal?

-A corporate seal can be used to authenticate an official document such as articles of incorporation, bylaws, stock certificates, membership certificates, and other official documents.
 If you are ever involved in a legal dispute, having a corporate seal can help prove that the document is official and valid.

 Is There a Difference Between Sealed and Unsealed Documents for a Corporation?